gemrb/gemrb.github.io/GUIScript/functions/ApplyEffect.md

 **Prototype:** GemRB.ApplyEffect (globalID, opcode, param1, param2[, resref, resref2, resref3, source, timing])

-**Description:** Creates a basic effect and applies it on the actor marked by PartyID.
+**Description:** Creates a basic effect and applies it on the actor marked by globalID.
 This function cam be used to add stats that are stored in effect blocks.

 **Parameters:**
   * globalID - party ID or global ID of the actor to use
-  * opcode   - the effect opcode (for values see effects.ids)
+  * opcode   - the effect opcode name (for values see effects.ids)
   * param1   - parameter 1 for the opcode
   * param2   - parameter 2 for the opcode
   * resref   - (optional) resource reference to set in effect